crisn2blink/Bike-Retail-End-to-End-Analytics-Project/01-etl-data-pipeline/documents/observations_bike_retail.md

 <br>

-LMAO!!!
 BUT if we simply insert into the silver table first, you can just do simple SELECT queries to test the silver table; making all of this pointless.

 9. **INSERTING INTO WHERE THE QUERY BEGINS WITH A CTE**